ratwolfzero/Chladni_Figures/README.md

 ![Chladni](Chladni_2.png)
 ![Chladni](membrane_slow.gif)

-Top: Forced oscillation at steady state, showing the time-independent amplitude distribution.
-Only the magnitude is shown, so all values are positive and negative antinodes do not appear.
+Top: A 2D static plot showing the time-independent amplitude of the steady-state response to a driving frequency f​, matching the eigenfrequency of the degenerate modes (3,5) and (5,3).
+A small damping factor (γ=0.01) causes these modes to dominate, with minimal contributions from other modes.
+The plot visualizes the magnitude to highlight nodal lines where displacement is zero.
+Since only the magnitude is shown, positive and negative antinodes appear the same, mimicking experimental Chladni patterns.

-Bottom: 3D animation of free oscillation (for comparison), showing the signed displacement Z(x,y,t).
-Only the cosine term is used for time dependence which corresponds to the membrane starting at maximum height with no initial speed.

-Nodal lines appear where Z=0, and negative antinodes may appear dark — unlike the purely 2D case.
+Bottom: An animated 3D plot of free oscillation, showing the signed displacement $Z(x,y,t)$ of the degenerate modes (3,5) and (5,3), with cosine-only time dependence.
+The cosine term corresponds to the membrane starting at maximum height with zero initial velocity, producing stable nodal lines at $Z=0$ that align with the 2D plot.
+Negative antinodes appear darker unlike the 2D plot’s uniform magnitude.
 Vibrations are amplified for visual clarity; in reality, oscillations are minimal.

-Both panels illustrate the superposition of the degenerate modes (3,5) and (5,3), which share the same eigenfrequency but differ in spatial shape.

 ---